 - A server works as a complete project website.

 Fossil does more than just version control.
 It also supports trouble-tickets, wiki, a developer chat room, and a forum.
 The embedded documentation feature provides a great mechanism for providing project documentation.
 The unversioned files feature is a convenient way to host builds and downloads on the project website.

 - A server gives developers a common point of rendezvous for

 syncing their work.

 It is possible for developers to synchronize peer-to-peer but that requires the developers coordinate the sync, which in turn requires that the developers both want to sync at the same moment.
 A server alleviates this time dependency by allowing each developer to sync whenever it is convenient.
-For example, a developer may choose to automatically sync after each commit and before each update).
-Developers all stay in sync with each other, without having to interrupt each other constantly to set up a peer-to-peer sync.
+For example, a developer may choose to automatically sync after each commit and before each update.
+Developers all stay in sync with each other without having to interrupt each other constantly to set up a peer-to-peer sync.

 - A server provides project leaders with up-to-date status.

 Project coordinators and BDFLs can click on a link or two at the central Fossil server for a project and quickly tell what is going on.
 They can do this from anywhere — even from their phones — without needing to actually sync to the device they are using.